adko-source/RobotApp/README.md

 ## Expected Output
 The app should output the result of each journey followed by its coordinates and direction.

-SUCCESS 1 0 W
+SUCCESS 1 0 W<br>
-FAILURE 0 0 W
+FAILURE 0 0 W<br>
-OUT OF BOUNDS
+OUT OF BOUNDS<br>
-CRASHED 1 1
+CRASHED 1 1<br>

 ## Description of outputs
-SUCCESS = The final coordinates and direction after the journey match the expected coordinates and direction FAILURE = The final coordinates and direction after the journey don't match the expected coordinates and direction OUT OF BOUNDS = The journey took the robot outside of the grid CRASHED = The robot hit an obstacle 'O' within the grid at the displayed coordinates
+SUCCESS = The final coordinates and direction after the journey match the expected coordinates and direction<br>
+FAILURE = The final coordinates and direction after the journey don't match the expected coordinates and direction<br>
+OUT OF BOUNDS = The journey took the robot outside of the grid<br>
+CRASHED = The robot hit an obstacle 'O' within the grid at the displayed coordinates